Ideas-on-Stage/ideasonstage.com/content/en/resources/books/business-presentation-revolution-book/_index.md

 title: "Business Presentation Revolution - The Book"
 description: "Are you tired of boring, ineffective presentations?
 Do you want to stand out through effective communication?
 Discover the Business Presentation Revolution book."

-# custom empty bodylazy to prevent display of subpages list
+# custom body to prevent display of pages list
-bodylazy:
+body:
+- body-h1hero
+- body-breadcrumbs
+- body-side-main
 ---

 ## Business Presentation Revolution – The Book